-SPEECH - SP1013- Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr.
-A variety of useful and interesting speech activities will be included.
+SPEECH - SP1013 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - A variety of useful and interesting speech activities will be included.
 You will learn how to present yourself confidently before an audience and how to organize your thoughts through effective speech - writing techniques, research, as well as how to be poised and dynamic.
 Learn about words and body language, how to listen and evaluate what you hear and other daily communication needs, including how to effectively communicate in group settings requiring teamwork.

-FORENSICS (Speech) - SP2313 - So., Jr., Sr. - 1 sem., 1/2 cr.
-Prerequisite: Discussion with the instructor is advised (Esposito).
-Students learn techniques to perform short stories, poetry, news, plays and speeches and practice each different style following the rules and techniques of competitive speech team activities.
+FORENSICS (Speech) - SP2313 - Soph., Jr., Sr. - 1 sem, 1/2 cr. - Students learn techniques to perform short stories, poetry, news, plays and speeches and practice each different style following the rules and techniques of competitive speech team activities.
 Many performances require memorization.
 In order to pass this course, students are required to participate in at least two speech competitions for every semester they are enrolled.
 This course is repeatable.